Skip to content

 Do all feature control frames require datum references?

-No. Form controls (flatness, straightness, circularity, cylindricity) never require datums — they describe the shape of a single feature in isolation.
-Profile controls optionally use datums: without datums, profile controls form only; with datums, it controls form, orientation, and location.
-All orientation controls (parallelism, perpendicularity, angularity), location controls (position, concentricity, symmetry), and runout controls (circular runout, total runout) require at least one datum reference.
+No. Form controls such as flatness, straightness, circularity, and cylindricity never require datums because they describe the shape of a single feature in isolation.
+Profile controls can use datums or omit them: without datums, profile controls form only; with datums, profile controls form, orientation, and location.

 How does a machinist use a feature control frame?